EnZ0cez/repo-for-machine-learning-course/readme.md

 python ewc_training.py
 ```

-The program will generate a file "output.txt" to store the results.
+The program will generate a file "output_ewc.txt" to store the results.

 ### Use own dataset